Six Nations 2023: Full fixtures, results, schedule and TV channel guide

 England and Wales both arrived with new coaches - or old in Wales’ case as Warren Gatland returns to the helm.
 Steve Borthwick takes over England from Eddie Jones but his first match ended in defeat after Duhan van der Merwe stole the show with two stunning tries.

-Andy Farrell is hoping to take Ireland one step further after they finished second in the table last year, while Italy head coach Kieran Crowley will look to build upon their first win in 36 Six Nations matches during the last campaign, having also earned a memorable victory over Australia in the autumn.
+Andy Farrell is hoping to take Ireland one step further after they finished second in the table last year, while Italy head coach Kieran Crowley built upon their first win in 36 Six Nations matches during the last campaign with a battling performance in a narrow defeat to reigning grand slam champions France, having also earned a memorable victory over Australia in the autumn.

-France come into the tournament as the reigning champions looking to repeat their impressive grand slam 12 months ago.
+Les Bleus come into the tournament looking to defend the title they won in such impressive fashion 12 months ago but also have one eye on a home World Cup later this year.

 Here are the Six Nations 2023 fixtures and UK TV channels: